Northern Spotted Owl

 The Northern Spotted Owl is a non-migratory bird.

-The primary prey of the Northern Spotted Owl is the red tree vole, also found in old-growth forests.
+The primary prey of the Northern Spotted Owl is the northern flying squirrel, also found in old-growth forests.
 Other prey includes mice, rats, chipmunks, squirrels and rabbits.
 It will also eat crickets, large beetles, owlet moths, Steller’s Jays, smaller owls and bats.

 This bird is strictly nocturnal, hunting by night and roosting quietly in tall trees by day.
 They use the same hunting techniques as most owls, relying on their excellent sense of hearing to locate their prey and their ability to fly silently to catch prey by surprise.